atenearesearchgroup/chatgpt-uml/ModelingExamples/Banks.md

 2. Specify the behavior of the operations described above.
 Include the appropriate pre- and post-conditions, and the body of operations if using a UML tool that supports an action language (such as SOIL).

-3. Specify a system with 2 banks, each with two branches, and each branch with 3 accounts, one of which must be a credit account.
+3. Specify, using an object diagram, a system with 2 banks, each with two branches, and each branch with 3 accounts, one of which must be a credit account.
 There must be at least two customers with multiple accounts at different banks, and one VIP customer.

-4. If using an action language, make transfers between the accounts over 3 years, so as to cover all possible cases of collection and waiver of maintenance and transfer fees, and check that all operations work correctly.
+4. Specify a behavior that performs several transfers between the accounts over 3 years, so as to cover all possible cases of collection and waiver of maintenance and transfer fees, and check that all operations work correctly.